 There are heaps of options for getting bub from A to B with a minimum of screaming.
 Safety, of course, is the most important thing in the purchasing decision process, but flexibility in accommodating your growing child where possible will also help you keep long-term costs down.
-CHOICE gives you useful tips and checklists for safety, comfort and ease of use.
+CHOICE gives you useful tips for safety, comfort and ease of use.

 Preparing transport for your baby begins before you actually have the baby, with a carrier incorporating a baby capsule to get your precious cargo home from the hospital.
 If you didn't organise your own carrier beforehand you can hire a baby capsule from the hospital - that will be OK short term, and give you time to shop around for a car seat that you can keep using as Junior grows (and boy, do they grow).